VineethKumar7/3IVIS_app/README.md

 ### Next Steps

 - **Improving UI**: Enhance the frontend with Bootstrap for a more polished look and better user experience.
+- Django wrapper for NVD3 is not utilized here because of older mac OS (Older than 11) used for development.
+Some dependency issues in npm.
+Its tried in this branch https://github.com/VineethKumar7/3IVIS_app/tree/django_nvd3

 ### Notes